Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation Program

 Who seeks CHQI MH/SUD Parity Accreditation and for what purpose?

 The entities that apply for CHQI Parity Accreditation include health insurers, employee health benefit plans, and health benefits administrators.
-Accreditation helps these entities prepare for regulatory audits, supplement risk management programs, and demonstrate that they have implemented robust internal the Federal Parity Law compliance processes.
-In addition, the Parity Accreditation Standards facilitate implementation of appropriate the Federal Parity Law compliance protocols and procedures, staff oversight, coordination with third-party vendors and documentation.
+Accreditation helps these entities prepare for regulatory audits, supplement risk management programs, and demonstrate that they have implemented robust Federal Parity Law compliance processes.
+In addition, the Parity Accreditation Standards facilitate implementation of appropriate Federal Parity Law compliance protocols and procedures, staff oversight, coordination with third-party vendors and documentation.

 How were CHQI’s MH/SUD Parity Accreditation Program Standards developed?